deomsh/PBRVIEW.G4B/README.md

 ### History
 v0.4.1
-Adjusted: Help for "FILE" and new switch
+Help: adjusted for "FILE" and new switch
 New: switch /BLUE to change default colors
 Better: Early exit if target-Device/ Disk does not exist
 Adjusted: notes color with 'BLUE'